Report an Error]

 cables that attach to the terminal studs on each power supply.

-connecting to DC power sources, see the SRX 5800 Services Gateway Hardware Guide.
+For information about connecting to DC power sources, see the SRX 5600 Services Gateway Hardware Guide.

 - Replace the clear plastic cover over the terminal studs on the faceplate.

-- Verify that the ground and power cabling are correct,
+- Verify that the power cabling is correct, that

 and that they do not drape where people could trip on them.

-normally, the PWR OK, BREAKER ON, and INPUT OK LEDs
+installed and functioning normally, the PWR OK, BRKR ON, and INPUT OK LEDs

 a DC Power Supply